-The School of Health & Human Sciences (SHHS) undergraduate academic programs include six majors, 11 certificates, and 9 minors.
-All majors and certificates award an Indiana University diploma upon completion unless otherwise indicated.
+The School of Health & Human Sciences (SHHS) undergraduate academic programs include 8 majors, 11 certificates, and 7 minors.
+All majors and certificates award an Indiana University diploma upon completion.

 When looking at degree maps and curriculum, students should use their corresponding term of admission to IU Indianapolis.